micmejia/bible-dump/NKJV/Genesis/Gen 29.md

 Then _Jacob_ also went in to Rachel, and he also loved Rachel more than Leah.
 And he served with Laban still another seven years. ## The Children of Jacob

 ###### 31
-When the Lord saw that Leah _was_ [^d]unloved, He opened her womb; but Rachel _was_ barren.
+When the Lord saw that Leah _was_ unloved, He opened her womb; but Rachel _was_ barren.

 ###### 32
-So Leah conceived and bore a son, and she called his name [^e]Reuben; for she said, "The Lord has surely looked on my affliction.
+So Leah conceived and bore a son, and she called his name Reuben; for she said, "The Lord has surely looked on my affliction.
 Now therefore, my husband will love me."

 ###### 33
-Then she conceived again and bore a son, and said, "Because the Lord has heard that I _am_ [^f]unloved, He has therefore given me this _son_ also."
-And she called his name [^g]Simeon.
+Then she conceived again and bore a son, and said, "Because the Lord has heard that I _am_ unloved, He has therefore given me this _son_ also."
+And she called his name Simeon.

 ###### 34
 She conceived again and bore a son, and said, "Now this time my husband will become attached to me, because I have borne him three sons."
-Therefore his name was called [^h]Levi.
+Therefore his name was called Levi.

 ###### 35
 And she conceived again and bore a son, and said, "Now I will praise the Lord."
-Therefore she called his name Judah.[^i] Then she stopped bearing.
+Therefore she called his name Judah.
+Then she stopped bearing.